merkulovlad/DrachunsDetector/README.md

   - Confirm the MediaMTX container logs show the RTSP client connection.
   - Watch the FFmpeg output to ensure frames are being published without errors.
   - In the Python process, look for log lines that mention frames being processed and detection results.
 If you enabled tracing or saved outputs in the configuration, check those locations as well.

+- **Docker is temporarily unavailable**
+  - Note: Docker support for this application has not been implemented yet due to issues with webcam integration and lack of GUI support for OpenCV (`cv2`) inside Docker.